NarokMan/HawkKey/README.md

 - Switching to SDL3 and aiming to use a mesh-based collision system as opposed to the less organized trigonometry-based one from before.

+Version 0.9.0:
+- Implemented mesh collision model successfully.
+- The puck bounces around in the correct way in the rounded corners.